 Recognizing Faculty for Exemplary Educational Contributions

-The Fulbright & Jaworski LLP Faculty Excellence Award, initiated in 2001, provides an opportunity for Baylor College of Medicine faculty who meet designated standards of quality, quantity and breadth to receive recognition for their sustained (at least four to five years), exemplary educational contributions to the College.
+The Norton Rose Fulbright Faculty Excellence Award, formally known as Fulbright & Jaworski, LLP Faculty Excellence Award initiated in 2001, provides an opportunity for Baylor College of Medicine faculty who meet designated standards of quality, quantity and breadth to receive recognition for their sustained (at least four to five years), exemplary educational contributions to the College.

-Faculty can receive a Fulbright & Jaworski LLP Faculty Excellence Award in four categories: Teaching and Evaluation, Development of Enduring Educational Materials, Educational Leadership, and Educational Research.
-To receive an award, a faculty member needs to submit a mini-portfolio presenting evidence of their educational contributions specific to an award category.
+Faculty can receive a Norton Rose Fulbright Faculty Excellence Award in four categories: Teaching and Evaluation, Educational Leadership, Development of Enduring Educational Materials, and Educational Research.
+To receive an award, a faculty member needs to submit a mini-portfolio presenting evidence of his or her educational contributions specific to an award category.
 This mini-portfolio is reviewed by a panel of faculty, similar to an NIH grant-review study section.
 Those meeting the criteria will receive the award.
 There is a separate process for Full Professors with different submission requirements.